 CPAP (Continuous Positive Airway Pressure) is used as a first-line treatment for obstructive sleep apnea.
 It has been proven to be effective at reducing symptoms and risks associated with the condition.
-It has only one problem: it fails up to 80% of people that are prescribed it.
+It has only one problem: it fails about half of the people that are prescribed it, according to numerous studies.

 The failure is simple: CPAP gives no benefit if you don’t use it, and many studies show that the majority of people don’t use it.
-However, it’s hard to say which people will actually be able to get the benefit of CPAP, and which won’t.
+However, it’s hard to say which people will actually be able to get the benefit of CPAP and which won’t.
 Here are some of the factors that research shows will influence whether you will comply with CPAP or whether you will abandon it.
+Make sure you try to give your CPAP a fair shot before abandoning it.

 Your Sleep Apnea Symptoms and Relief

 Also important is whether you see the benefits early.
-People who experience the benefits of CPAP during early trials are more likely to stick with the treatment than those who may take more time to see benefit.
+People who experience the benefits of CPAP soon after starting treatment are more likely to stick with the treatment than those who may take more time to see the benefits.
+During the early period of CPAP use, it’s important for an Omaha sleep dentist or doctor to provide encouragement and highlight even marginal gains.

 CPAP compliance is also impacted by many psychological factors.
 Studies have highlighted the following reasons for low compliance, but there are many others: